 Popular weed killer Roundup, developed by Monsanto (which was recently acquired by German pharmaceutical and chemical giant, Bayer), has been on the market since the 1970s and is widely used by farmers and homeowners alike in over 160 countries.
-Over the past several years, however, Monsanto is now facing over 380 pending lawsuits because the product’s active ingredient glyphosate is believed to cause several types of cancer, including non-Hodgkin’s lymphoma.
+Over the past several years, however, thousands of people have filed lawsuits claiming that the product’s active ingredient glyphosate can cause several types of cancer, including non-Hodgkin’s lymphoma.

 Looking to file a Roundup lawsuit?Contact a lawyer now

 Why are Roundup Lawsuits Being Filed?